-Bay Ridge – Bay Ridge has a suburban feel that plenty of families are flocking to.
+Bay Ridge has a suburban feel that plenty of families are flocking to.
 It has a reputation for being one of the best areas for Brooklyn residents to buy their first home.
 The tree-lined and spacious residential streets are the picture-perfect setting for flipping and renting.

 Not only does the area appeal to new buyers and renters, but it’s a great way to stretch a budget.
 If you’ve been priced out of other neighborhoods, Bay Ridge is a great upcoming location to consider.

+Not all will agree that Williamsburg is an ideal neighborhood to invest in but if you find the right property, you’re sure to come out ahead.
 Williamsburg is a melting pot of generations.
 Young professionals are coming in and taking the more affordable options while retirees are holding onto their homes longer, waiting for top dollar.

 The key to investing in Williamsburg is to find a property that’s been on the market for longer than most and negotiating for a lower price.
 You may need to be more patient, but you will be rewarded.

+Sunset Park has avoided recent development thanks to rezoning efforts throughout the years (though this could change.
+But for now, this means you’ll find plenty of row-houses to choose from when looking for an investment property.
 Keep in mind that the neighborhood’s distance from Manhattan is a tough sell to potential buyers or renters, but with a median rent of just over $2,000 per month, you’re sure to attract enough attention to find a tenant.